yangchunluo/udacity-self-driving-p1-find-lane/reflection_writeup.md

 **Fitting**: After clustering, I put all the vertices in x, y arrays and use linear regression to fit a line.
 As mentioned above, this turned out to be quite sensitive to outliers.
 One source of outliers came from mis-classification.
 Another source came from "noise" line detected by previous steps.

 I employed per sample (vertice) weight to migitate the problem.
 Each sample (x,y) pair's weight is determined by the following way:
+- it is proportional to the length of its line.
+That is, longer lines has higher weights.
+- it is inversely proportional to its Eclidean distance from the average of the Hough space of (slope and intercept).
+That is, if a pair is very different from the mass of the cluster, it will receive little weight.
+- if the slope is outside an *empirical* range, the weight is set to 0.
+This may not generate well in other video setups.
+- if the x coordinate is 1.5 stdDev away from the cluster average, the weight is set to 0.
+This is based on the observation that the two lines can be easily separated by x coordinate.

+The last two points are to deal with outliers.

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The approached used for clustering and line fitting has a lot of assumptions about this particular setup baked in.
+The method does not generate well in other situations, for example, when camera is mounted in a different location.
+Also, the statically defined region of interest can suffer from the same issue.

+While the etrapolation code works okay in most cases, it does not work well in the challenge where the lane region contains shade.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be to find the region of interest using CNN-based approach through training.
+But this is a topic beyond the scope of this project.

-Another potential improvement could be to ...
+To represent a line, I used (slope, intercept) and added some numerical stability.
+But both may suffer from high variance: a tiny little change in slope and result in a large change in intercept, given a point.
+A better may be to use (rho, theta) based representation.
+This may improve the KMeans cluster result, which I did not have time to explore.